bobosch/ods_osm/Documentation/Editors/Index.rst

 Frontend Plugin
 ---------------
-Insert the Openstreetmap as frontend plugin and define at least one marker to show.
+Insert the OpenStreetMap as frontend plugin and define at least one marker to show.
 The map will center to the average coordinates of the markers.

 .. image:: ../Images/FrontendPlugin.png